Go to the Students section

 · No fines on one and two week books

 Alternative format material - The Library subscribes to a range of electronic resources, including electronic journals and some ebooks.

 The support worker scheme will work with you and your course team to try and provide you with enlarged versions of the most important texts, handouts and other materials.
 However we can’t guarantee that we will be able to enlarge everything.
-You might also want to apply for DSA as there may be equipment that might help you, a portable CCTV to enlarge text on screen, for example.
+You might also want to apply for DSA as there may be equipment that might help you, such as a portable CCTV to enlarge text on screen.

 We can provide support